AVAILABLE 24/7 | FREE CONSULTATION

 We have years of experience in courts through NJ and NY and a proven track record of success in criminal cases.

-We serve the areas of Hackensack, Bergen County, Hudson County, Essex County, Passaic County, and throughout NJ.
-As an experienced criminal defense attorney, attorney Lustberg is licensed to practice law in both New Jersey and New York.
+Serving clients in Hackensack, Bergen County, Hudson County, Essex County, Passaic County, and across NJ, attorney Lustberg brings his extensive criminal defense experience to the table, practicing law in both New Jersey and New York.